KennethNyariro/alx-system_engineering-devops/0x03-shell-variables-expansions/README.md

 #!/bin/bash
-This script creates an alias
+This scripts creates an alias
+This first script prints hello user